Crystallization in single and multicomponent Neutron Star crusts: MD simulations of screened OCP and MCP with Gaussian charge spread

 We performed our simulations using a multi-core computer infrastructure along with our original code USALMD$_{GI}$ using \texttt{Fortran+OpenMP}.
-We numerically solved the ionic motion while interacting via the Debye potential in Eq.(\ref{phi2}) incorporating Ewald sums and PBC in the in the N$_I$VT ensemble.
-Up to $N_I=1024$ ions were used in this work and we verified that our energy (T) control was good to $\Delta U/U\sim 10^{-5}$.
-When computing averages over directions a maximum number of $n_{k,max}>7$ was imposed as dictated by efficiency in the Ewald procedure, resulting in $2 n_{k,max}+1$ replicas in each cartesian direction in Fourier space.
-In our simulation we either considered a screened OCP with a single ion density, $n_I$ or a mixture, $M_1,M_2$ with impurity parameter $Q_{imp}=0, 21.48 , 10.69$, respectively.
-The size of the simulation box, $L=V^{1/3}$, and the kinetic energy (or temperature $T$) was rescaled during the time evolution until equilibrium was achieved (typically $\sim 10^6$ fm/c with variable timestep $dt\sim 10-60$ fm/c) starting from a random distribution that we anneal when needed to the requested thermodynamical conditions.
+We numerically solved the ionic motion while interacting via the Debye potential in Eq.(\ref{phi2}) incorporating Ewald sums and PBC in the N$_I$VT ensemble.
+Up to $N_I=1024$ ions were used in this work and we verified that our energy (T) control was good to $\delta U/U\sim 10^{-5}$.
+When computing averages over directions in $k$-space a maximum number of $n_{k,max}>7$ was imposed as dictated by efficiency \cite{holdenalphaewald} in the Ewald procedure, resulting in $2 n_{k,max}+1$ replicas in each Cartesian direction.

+In our simulations we either considered a screened OCP with a single ion density, $n_I$ or a mixture, $M_1,M_2$ with impurity parameter $Q_{imp}=0, 21.48 , 10.69$, respectively.
+The size of the simulation box was $L=V^{1/3}$.
+The kinetic energy (or temperature $T$) was rescaled during the time evolution until equilibrium was achieved (typically $\sim 10^6$ fm/c with variable timestep $dt\sim 10-60$ fm/c) starting from a random distribution that we anneal when needed to the requested thermodynamical conditions.
+It is worth mentioning that alternative procedures to maintain constant temperature, such as thermostats, are available but since they involve additional parameters associated to the heat bath we do not expect much gain from their use, see previous works \cite{watanabePhysRevC.69.055805, APGarcia2006,universe8070380} using that of Nos\'e-Hoover in nuclear systems.

+In Fig.(\ref{fig1}) (bottom panel) we show the energy per baryon, $U/A$, as a function of the Coulomb parameter $\Gamma\equiv \Gamma_C$ for a screened OCP with $Z=38, A=124$ and $n_I=2.06\times 10^{-6}\,\rm fm^{-3}$.
+The realistic charge distribution along with our Gaussian approximation is shown in left panel in Fig. (\ref{fig2}). { We depict with vertical grey bands the region where our simulations predict solid-fluid phase transition and system melts.
+The transition involves a jump in (potential) energy for our fixed NVT ensamble.